rishab465/url-me/README.md

 	npm install
 	npm run dev
 	```
-	Open http://localhost:5173 in the browser.
+	Open url-me-sigma.vercel.app in the browser.

 Notes & next steps
 - The app is currently public (no auth).
 If you want user accounts, analytics, rate-limiting, or deploy automation, I can add them.